rationalagents/twbxless/README.md

 For Linux/container:

 ```
-docker run -p8080:7777 -ePORT=7777 -eHYPERPATH=/hyperapi/lib/hyper <image-id-or-tag>
+docker run -p8080:7777 -ePORT=7777 -HYPEREXEC=/hyperapi/lib/hyper <image-id-or-tag>
 ```

-- **PORT** port to listen on
+**HYPEREXEC**: full path to Hyper executables packaged with Hyper API (`lib/hyper` within that package as of Hyper API 7.0.0.10622.)
+Defaults to `/hyperapi/lib/hyper` as assumption is you'll use the container

-- **HYPERPATH** path to the hyper executables, e.g. /hyperapi/lib/hyper in the container I built.
+**PORT**: the port to bind to.
+Defaults to `8080`.

 ## Use